Roger Guillemin: Biography

-Completing his undergraduate work at the University of Burgundy, Guillemin received his M.D. degree from the Medical Faculty at Lyon in 1949, and went to Montreal, Quebec, Canada, to work with Hans Selye at the Institute of Experimental Medicine and Surgery at the Université de Montréal where he received a Ph.D. in 1953.
-The same year he moved to the United States to join the faculty at Baylor College of Medicine at Houston.
+Guillemin was born in Dijon, France.
+After secondary studies at the Lycée Carnot in Dijon, he began his medical studies at the University of Dijon in 1943.
+He completed his medical studies at the University of Lyon and received MD degree in 1949.
+He worked as a doctor in a small village in Burgundy, and went to Montreal, Quebec, Canada, to work with Hans Selye at the Institute of Experimental Medicine and Surgery at the Université de Montréal where he received a Ph.D. in 1953.
 In 1965, he became a naturalized citizen of the United States.
-In 1970 he helped to set up the Salk Institute in La Jolla, California where he worked for neuroendocrinology until retirement in 1989.